karenkathryn/hello-world/README.md

 # Hello world

-Karen Kathryn here, back from a break.
-This repository is for brushing up on git skills.
+Karen Kathryn here, back from a long break.
+This repository is for brushing up on git (local) and github skills.